xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 4096
      - Yi-1.5 is an upgraded version of Yi.
 It is continuously pre-trained on Yi with a high-quality corpus of 500B tokens and fine-tuned on 3M diverse fine-tuning samples.

+   * - :ref:`yi-1.5-chat-16k <models_llm_yi-1.5-chat-16k>`
+     - chat
+     - 16384
+     - Yi-1.5 is an upgraded version of Yi.
+It is continuously pre-trained on Yi with a high-quality corpus of 500B tokens and fine-tuned on 3M diverse fine-tuning samples.

    * - :ref:`yi-200k <models_llm_yi-200k>`
      - generate
      - 262144